Stax124/MoltenCore/README.md

 ## ⚠️ License

 Distributed under the <b>MIT License</b>.
-See LICENSE.txt for more information.
+See LICENSE for more information.

 ## 🤝 Contact